ofiwg/libfabric/README.md

 ## WINDOWS Instructions

-Even though Windows isn't fully supported, yet it is possible to compile and link your library.
+It is possible to compile and link libfabric with windows applications.

-- 1. First, you need the NetDirect provider:
+- 1. You need the NetDirect provider to use RDMA NICs:
   Network Direct SDK/DDK may be obtained as a NuGet package (preferred) from:

   https://www.nuget.org/packages/NetworkDirect